marklogic/flux/docs/getting-started.md

 ### Importing via JDBC

-The `import_jdbc` command in NT supports reading rows from any database with a supported JDBC driver.
+The `import-jdbc` command in NT supports reading rows from any database with a supported JDBC driver.
 Similar to other tools that support JDBC access, you must first add your database's JDBC driver to the NT classpath by adding the JDBC driver jar to the `./ext` directory in the NT installation.